 The depth goes up to 30 meters and the visibility ranges from 2 to 25 meters.
 It is a great place to dive with sharks as the name suggests and more suited for experienced divers given the strong currents and rough seas.

 The thrill of exploring the depths of the ocean in Phuket can delight you to no end with its numerous islands bestowed with dazzling clear waters, unique topography, and colorful marine life.

-If you are a die-hard ocean-lover and would love to make a property investment in Phuket contact our team at SKHAI to get the best deals at the most breathtaking locations on this gorgeous island.
+If you are a die-hard ocean-lover and keen on exploring exciting Phuket pool villa investment opportunities contact our team at SKHAI to get the best deals on affordable pool villas in Phuket at the most breathtaking locations on this gorgeous island.

 Click here to read about the best beaches for surfing in Phuket.